Photons from dark photon solitons via parametric resonance: Radiation from polarized vector solitons

 \subsection{Condition for parametric resonance}

 Our Floquet analysis is performed assuming a homogeneous dark photon field $\Xvec(t,\xvec) = \Xvec(t)$.
 Of course, a vector soliton is not a homogeneous field configuration; rather, the field's amplitude drops smoothly to zero beyond a distance $r \approx R$ away from the soliton's center.
 Nevertheless, earlier work~\cite{Hertzberg:2018zte} has established that for scalar solitons the maximal Floquet exponent is insensitive to the soliton's finite size provided that the soliton is sufficiently large.
 Here we show that these arguments carry over to vector solitons as well.
-Specifically, we claim that the maximum Floquet exponent $\mu_\mathrm{max}^\mathrm{(sol.)}$ of the electromagnetic radiation emitted by a polarized vector soliton can be approximated by \ba{ \mu_\mathrm{max}^\mathrm{(sol.)} \approx } where $\tau_\text{\sc lc} \approx 2R$ is the light-crossing time of a soliton with radius $R$.
+Specifically, we claim that the maximum Floquet exponent $\mu_\mathrm{max}^\mathrm{(sol.)}$ of the electromagnetic radiation emitted by a polarized vector soliton can be approximated by \ba{ \mu_\mathrm{max}^\mathrm{(sol.)} \approx } where $\tau_\text{\sc lc} \approx 2R$ is the light-crossing time of a soliton with radius $R$, and we have dropped a factor of order unity (see App.\,\ref{app:spherical} and Fig.\,\ref{ProofRes}).
 In this relation $\mu_\mathrm{max}^\mathrm{(hom.)}$ is the maximal Floquet exponent in a homogeneous system with $\Xvec(t,\xvec) = \Xvec(t,0)$ equal to the dark photon field at the soliton's center.
 We have already presented results for $\mu_\mathrm{max}^\mathrm{(hom.)}$ assuming that the homogeneous dark photon field is either linearly or circularly polarized; see \erefs{eq:muk_linear}{eq:muk_circular}.
 We motivate the approximation in \eref{eq:muk_approx} by directly calculating the Floquet exponent using a spherical soliton profile for operator $\Ocal_1$; we present these results in \aref{app:spherical}.

 The condition $\mu_\mathrm{max}^\mathrm{(hom.)} R > 1$ must be satisfied in order for parametric resonance to occur.
 Since $\mu_\mathrm{max}^\mathrm{(hom.)}$ is the instability growth rate and $R$ is the soliton's light-crossing time, this condition expresses the fact that radiation is being generated more quickly than it is leaving the system, and parametric resonance results from the associated Bose enhancement.
 This condition imposes a lower limit on the strength of the coupling.
 Using the expression for $\Xbar$ from \eref{eq:Psia} and the expression for $R$ from \eref{eq:EMR}, the parametric resonance condition is expressed as \ba{ \g \Xbar^2 > \Bigl( \frac{\mu}{m} \Bigr)^{1/2} \qquad \text{and} \qquad g \mpl > \Bigl( \frac{\mu}{m} \Bigr)^{-3/4} } where $\mu$ is the chemical potential for the soliton solution.
 In addition, the coupling must remain small to justify truncating the EFT at dimension-6 operators; see \eref{eq:EFT_condit}.
 Taken together, the conditions for valid EFT and successful parametric resonance imply $(\mu/m)^{1/2} < \g \Xbar^2 \ll 1$ and $(\mu/m)^{-3/4} < g \mpl \ll (\mu/m)^{-1}$.
 Both conditions can be satisfied provided that $\mu/m \ll 1$.
 Recall that $\mu/m < 1$ is required for validity of the non-relativistic expansion, and $\mu/m \ll 1$ is typical for soliton solutions.